Here we provide you with some general tips and key bylaws to stay safe when boating in Northland.

 - Any incident that may affect safe navigation, give rise to danger to another person, vessel or property.

-Notification can be made at any Northland Regional Council office.
+Notification can be made at any Northland Regional Council office or by completing a Notification of Maritime Collision or Accident form.

 Immediate notification can be made by calling the 24/7 Environmental Hotline on 0800 504 639